Internet-Draft spring-mpte-sr October 2025

 A Junction Segment is installed on nodes identified as Junction Nodes, as defined in [I-D.draft-kompella-teas-mpte].

-This document version proposes that a Junction Segment is realized using the existing SR Policy construct with a single Candidate Path.
-Future document versions may evolve the Junction segment into its own explicit segment type as opposed to leveraging the existing SR Policy constructs.
 A Binding Segment is attached to an SR Policy Candidate Path with one or more SID Lists.
 OIF instruction signaling is achieved via segment lists, where the top SID identifies the outgoing interface(s).

 Since a Junction Segment may egress to multiple downstream nodes, the endpoint of the corresponding SR Policy MUST be set to the null value (0.0.0.0).
 Therefore, a Junction segment is identified by its <headend, color> attribute.
-This document currently assumes that the color value be encoded with both the MID and version.
-However, further updates may include additional encoding of these independent values in the SR Policy model.

 Since SR-based networks support specifying multiple egress interfaces using adjacency-SID sets and Node SIDs, the Junction Segment MAY include a SID list entry that identifies multiple outgoing interfaces.
 In addition to egress interfaces, [I-D.draft-kompella-teas-mpte] describes signaling ingress interfaces.
 The use of a Junction Segment omits the need for per-interface ingress signaling as a single Binding Segment attached to an SR Policy is used.
 All upstream originated traffic sent to a downstream Junction Node uses the same, single Junction Segment value which is a Binding Segment.